 Square can be used with Android smartphones and tablets in the form of the Square magnetic stripe card reader.
 It works in tandem with the Square Point of Sale app, which is available for free in the Google Play store.
 The Square Stand is not an option for Android devices, it is only available for iPad.

-To use the Square card reader, it plugs into the headphone jack of your Android phone or tablet.
-It's available as a standard magnetic stripe reader, as an magnetic stripe and EMV chip reader, or with an additional NFC payment reader (for tap and go payments, like Apple Pay).
+There are several options for using a Square card reader: it's available as a standard magnetic stripe reader, as an magnetic stripe and EMV chip reader, or with an additional NFC payment reader (for tap and go payments, like Apple Pay).
 All Square devices are available from Square's website.